 Figure 13.
-Weekly observed and expected number of all-cause deaths in all ages, week 40 2017 - week 20 2020 in line with the age profile of COVID-19 deaths.
+Weekly observed and expected number of all-cause deaths in all ages, week 40 2017 - week 29 2020 the age profile of COVID-19 deaths.

-In 2020, excess all-cause deaths were reported in epidemiological weeks 13-19 and 21.
+In 2020, excess all-cause deaths were reported in epidemiological weeks 13 to 22.
 This increase in deaths happened outside the influenza season and at a time when we know flu was not circulating (here).
 This suggests the excess mortality was likely driven by COVID-19 deaths.
-Excess deaths were mainly in those over 65 years, which is
+Excess deaths were mainly in those over 65 years, which is in line with